sindresorhus/open/readme.md

 Specify the app to open the `target` with, or an array with the app and app arguments.

 The app name is platform dependent.
 Don't hard code it in reusable modules.
-Eg. Chrome is `google chrome` on macOS, `google-chrome` on Linux and `chrome` on Windows.
+For example, Chrome is `google chrome` on macOS, `google-chrome` on Linux and `chrome` on Windows.

 ## Related